captainlinky/Call_Button_App/README.md

 On the cell phone/tablet you can save as a shortcut on their application home screen and it will open up in a mobile friendly manner.
 There are 4 buttons categorizing what the patient call is for.
 Urine, bowel movements, food or drink, general call.

 The data from the button pushes is tagged and added into event_log.csv.
-The events can be visualized on http://{NURSINGSTATIONIPADDRESS}:5000/trend or by clicking the unofficial 5th button at the top of the main screen of the App.
+The events can be visualized on http://{NURSINGSTATIONIPADDRESS}:5000/trend or by clicking the unofficial 5th button at the bottom of the main screen of the App.

 On the "Nursing station" an audible alert will sound and a system message will pop up indicating the nature of the call.